-There are some unfortunate examples of this in the world, and they are especially common in conspiracy believers.
+There are some unfortunate examples of this, and they are especially common among conspiracy believers.

 - Flat earthers go out of their way to push back against logic that supports the earth being a sphere.
 Instead, they spend their time honing their own arguments and convincing themselves even further of their own rightness.

 - What about anti-vaxxers?
 Even though the world’s biggest scientific bodies are supporting the efficiency of vaccines, there are people who refuse to believe this.
 What if it’s all a scheme?

-- I don't want to necessarily get political here, but it can be argued that Donald Trump is a victim of reactance as well.
+- I don’t mean to get political here, but it can be argued that Donald Trump is a victim of reactance as well.
 Even though the votes were recounted multiple times in 2020, he claims to have lost the presidential elections due to voting fraud.
-The more people try to reason with him, the more he pushes back against these "allegations".
+The more people try to reason with him, the more he pushes back against these “allegations”.

 If you’re in a similar situation, it’s very difficult to realize what’s happening.
 After all, these people all believe that they are right.

 Again, this is a simple case of trying to be open-minded.

 If we’re more open to feedback, more deliberate in the way we analyze things, and apply a filter to whatever we want to say, we’re less prone to lack a sense of self-awareness.